SylvainLasnier/ssh/README.md

 Description
 -----------

-This is ssh image based on Ubuntu 14.04 LTS docker image https://github.com/SylvainLasnier/ubuntu/
+This is ssh image based on Ubuntu 14.10 docker image https://github.com/SylvainLasnier/ubuntu/
 SSH is note really usefull in production but could help to make some test

 Usage
 -----

-User and password are 'root' word.
+'root' word is the root user password.

  **Tunnelling ssh service**: